News and Events!

 Claire’s emotions are in turmoil as she mourns her dead friend and her state of mind is traumatised further when she discovers David is a secret cross-dresser who longs to become a woman.
 She soon finds herself fascinated by Virginia (David’s femme persona) and neglects her own husband to go off on shopping trips, nights out and a weekend away with Virginia.

 Inevitably the two are drawn closer to one another though Claire battles against her attraction to the female figure that David increasingly portrays.

 “The New Girlfriend” is a light and gentle look at the underlying motivations of the two characters as they interact with each other.
 It is non-judgemental and a real treat for any crossdresser with ambitions to both “get” the girl and “be” the girl.

 In French with English subtitles and available on DVD from Metrodome *****

-The Belfast Butterfly Club runs open meetings every first Tuesday of the month.
+The Belfast Butterfly Club runs open meetings every first and third Tuesday of the month.
 Anyone 18+ (and their maiden auntie!) is invited.
 This meeting is for you to learn more about our support group and for you to talk through anything you wish in a safe and comfortable environment.
-The next meeting is on 3 October 2017 at 8 pm and we’d love to see you there.
+The next meeting is on ????
+2020 at 7 pm and we’d love to see you there.
 If you’d like more information feel free to contact us!

 The Belfast Butterfly Club holds weekly meetings on Wednesdays for members.
 These meetings provide a safe space for members to dress how they wish, talk through any issues they might be having or simply stop by for a cup of tea and a chat!
 We will often hold little events during these meetings too.
 From our very own version of “Come Dine with Me” to movie nights, these meetings are always fun and relaxed.
 If you’d like to attend please get in touch!